antonmi/ALF/README.md

 The short answer is: Broadway and Flow are tools for processing streams of data while ALF is a framework for writing general business logic.

-The three libraries are build on top of the GenStage library, so some internals are similar - there are GenStages where you can put your own code.
-But the focus is completely different.
+The three libraries are build on top of the GenStage library, so they are similar in a sense that there are GenStages where you can put your own code.
+But the focuses are completely different.

 Flow focuses on "computations on collections, similar to the Enum and Stream modules", it's a quite low-level tool for processing large collections of data.